sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 ## Task 7: An Introduction to Shell Operators

-Task 7 introduces shell operators:

-* `&`: allows you to run commands in the background of your terminal.
-* `&&`: allows you to combine multiple commands together in one line of your terminal.
-* `>` This operator is a redirector - meaning that we can take the output from a command (such as using cat to output a file) and direct it elsewhere.
-* `>>`: This operator does the same function of the > operator but appends the output rather than replacing (meaning nothing is overwritten).
+Various operators in the Linux command line allow you to use commands with more flexibility. `&` allows you to run commands in the background of your terminal. `&&` looks similar but is unrelated to `&`.
+Rather, `&&` allows you to combine multiple commands together in one line of your terminal.
+The`>` operator is a redirector, meaning that we can take the output from a command (such as using cat to output a file) and direct it elsewhere. `>>` has the same functionality as the `>` operator but appends the output rather than replacing (meaning nothing is overwritten).

 <details>

 <summary>If we wanted to run a command in the background, what operator would we want to use?</summary>

 &

+Running a command in the background is done with `<command> &`.

 </details>